Jacob-Friesen/obscurejs/README.md

 * [multipleValueChecking.js](http://obscurejavascript.tumblr.com/post/65231120961/clean-mulitple-value-checking): A good way to check multiple values at once in JS.
 * [multipleReturnValues.js](http://obscurejavascript.tumblr.com/post/57795427130/multiple-return-values-in-javascript-a-new-way): A good way to return multiple variables in JS.
 * [labeledLoops.js](http://obscurejavascript.tumblr.com/post/53519194124/labeled-loops-in-javascript): Did you know that JavaScript has labeled loops?
-* [listOperationMagic.js](http://obscurejavascript.tumblr.com/post/59141181114/list-operator-magic): How to expliot JSs list operator to shorten code.
+* [listOperatorMagic.js](http://obscurejavascript.tumblr.com/post/59141181114/list-operator-magic): How to expliot JSs list operator to shorten code.
 * [obscureIntegers.js](http://obscurejavascript.tumblr.com/post/52302750125/extremely-obscure-javascript-strings) You should see it for yourself.
+* [obscureStrings.js](http://obscurejavascript.tumblr.com/post/52302750125/extremely-obscure-javascript-strings) You should see it for yourself.
 * [overloadingArrayOperators.js](http://obscurejavascript.tumblr.com/post/60174354628/overloading-array-operators-in-javascript): What is possible by overloading array operators in JS.
 This led me to discover how to run functions paranthesis free. **Node.js Only**
 * [overloadingFunctions.js](http://obscurejavascript.tumblr.com/post/57179890654/overloading-functions-in-javascript): How to make overridable functions in JS.
 * [partials.js](http://obscurejavascript.tumblr.com/post/67961302246/partials-in-javascript): How to create partials and some applications.